 You can move saved objects from one space to another via import/export.
 The Migrating to Spaces blog will teach you everything that you need to know.

 Securing access to spaces

-With a Gold or Platinum license, you can control which roles have access to each space.
+You can control which roles have access to each space.
 To get started, navigate to the Management > Roles screen.